 You may have seen other recipes for candied orange slices that say to put the orange slices in iced water after boiling to stop them from overcooking.

-We think that is an unnecessary step because they will be heated again in a sugar syrup, and because of this, we see no need to cool them down.
+We think that is unnecessary because they will be heated again in a sugar syrup, so we see no need to cool them down.

 To store candied orange slices, place them in single layers lined with baking paper in between, in an airtight container or zip lock bag, and store them in the fridge until ready to use.